kpreiksa/meshtastic-scripts/discord-bot/README.md

 2. All messages to discord should be enqueued to the discord_client class defined in discord_client.py (except replies in commands, defined in main.py)
 3. All LoRa messages shall be enqueued to the mesh_client classes defined in mesh_client.py
 4. An end goal is have everything stored in a DB so we can have 1 database with multiple bots feeding it data

+## GitHub Actions - `./github_action_scripts`

+There is 1 GitHub action that checks to make sure the version has been changed (doesn't explicitly check for increasing version number).
+Only runs this check if something in /discord-bot/bot is modified.